 Sexual harassment and racial harassment have been held to constitute forms of discrimination prohibited by the Title VI, Title VII of the Civil Rights Act of 1964, as amended by Title IX of the Educational Amendments of 1972.
 Based on institutional beliefs and the requirements of law, the Tennessee College of Applied Technology does not tolerate any form of sexual or racial harassment.
-Procedures have been developed to investigate any such allegation when made known to school personnel and/or the EEO/AA officer (Policy No. P-080).
+Pursuant to TBR Policy P-080, procedures have been developed to investigate any such allegation when made known to school personnel and/or the EEO/AA officer.